anastasiiakim/PRANC/README.md

 # PRANC
 can be used to compute the probabilities of ranked or unranked phylogenetic gene tree topologies given a species tree under the coalescent process.
-It can also output "democratic vote" ranked or unranked topologies.
+It can also output "democratic vote" (most frequent) ranked or unranked topologies.

 ## Installation
 After downloading the source code, go to BIN directory and type